 A Harbor for Sinking Ships: A Mom’s Perspective on the Navigating Reactive Attachment Disorder Event

-Trauma expert and clinician Forrest Lien gives the keynote presentation for those raising children with reactive attachment disorder at the first-ever Navigating RAD conference
+Trauma expert and clinician Forrest Lien gives the keynote presentation for those raising children with reactive attachment disorder at the first-ever Navigating RAD experience

-On Aug.
-19-20, I had the privilege of attending the first-ever Navigating RAD conference put on by RAD Advocates.
+I had the privilege of attending the first-ever Navigating RAD conference put on by RAD Advocates last summer.
 It's hard to explain how amazing it was to be around experts and fellow parents who get it and to hear that there is hope for our families.

 It’s like we had all pulled our leaky, half-sunk boats into the harbor.
 There we found bacon, chocolate, tissues, and, for once, people who truly understood reactive attachment disorder without explanation.